fabianjuelich/api_metrics_db/api.md

 ## Is Backtesting possible?

+Backtesting involves applying a strategy or predictive model to historical data to determine its accuracy.
+It allows traders to test trading strategies without the need to risk capital.
+Common backtesting measures include net profit/loss, return, risk-adjusted return, market exposure, and volatility.

 The time period for backtesting with a financial APIs depends on the specific trading or investment strategy and the data you need for the analysis.
 There isn't a one-size-fits-all answer to how far back the historical data should go, as it can vary based on factors such as your trading frequency, asset class, and the nature of your strategy.

 In this case the answer is still easy because if you wanted to backtest with the 12 Stock key figures we calculated in the last Project, it would not be possible to calculate for example, the Price to Earning with Alpha Vantage, because they only provide the current EPS in the Company Overview.
 Also the fundamentaldata only goes back to 2018.